 Your nurse will help you change positions in bed and show you exercises to keep blood flowing.
 You will also learn coughing or deep breathing to prevent pneumonia.
 You should do these steps every 1 to 2 hours.
 You may need to use a breathing device to keep your lungs clear.

 After your surgery you may:

 The surgery should remove all of the cancer cells.
-However, your doctor will watch you carefully to make sure the cancer does not come back.
+However, you will be monitored carefully to make sure the cancer does not come back.
 You should have regular checkups, including prostate specific antigen (PSA) blood tests.

 Su LM, Smith JA Jr. Laparoscopic and robotic-assisted laparoscopic radical prostatectomy and pelvic lymphadenectomy.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 103.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 103.